Budapest Gambit: Performance

-The Budapest Gambit has never been widely used as Black by the top-ten chessplayers.
+The Budapest Gambit has never been widely used as Black by the top-ten chess players.
 Richard Réti used it five times in the period 1919–26 when he was among the ten best players in the world, but he scored only 1½ points.
 Savielly Tartakower used it four times in 1928 when he was the eighth-best player in the world, including thrice in one tournament (Bad Kissingen 1928) but he scored only ½ point against world-class opposition: Bogoljubov then ranked number four in the world, Capablanca ranked number two, and Rubinstein ranked number seven.
 Rudolf Spielmann used it thrice in 1922–23 when he was about number 9–12 in the world, with a win against Euwe but defeats against Yates and Sämisch.
 Nigel Short played the gambit twice in the years 1992–93 when he was number 7–11, scoring only ½ points against Karpov (then ranked number two) and Ivanchuk (then ranked number three).
 Recently, Mamedyarov used it twice in 2004 (scoring 1½ with a win against Van Wely) when he was not already among the top-players, and six times in 2008 when he was about number 6–14; he scored five points with wins against former world champion Kramnik (then ranked number three), and grandmasters Tkachiev and Eljanov, but all six games took place in rapid or blitz events.

 Nicolas Giffard summarises the modern assessment of the Budapest Gambit:[It is] an old opening, seldom used by champions without having fallen in disgrace.
 While White has several methods to get a small advantage, this defence is strategically sound.
-Black gets a good pawn structure and possibilities of attack on the kingside.
-His problems generally come from the white pressure on the d-column and a lack of space to manoeuvre his pieces.
+Black gets a good pawn structure and possibilities of attack on the kingside. his problems generally come from the white pressure on the d-column and a lack of space to manoeuvre his pieces.
 Boris Avrukh writes, "The Budapest Gambit is almost a respectable opening; I doubt there is a refutation.
 Even in the lines where White manages to keep an extra pawn, Black always has a lot of play for it."

 Strategic and tactical themes

 White builds up an imposing pawn centre

-In the Alekhine variation White does not try to defend his e5-pawn and keep his material advantage, but instead he concentrates on building an imposing pawn centre.
-This brings him good prospects of a space advantage that may serve as a basis for a future attack on the kingside.
-However, the extended pawn centre has its drawbacks, as Lalic explains: "White must invest some valuable tempi in protecting his pawn structure, which allows Black to seize the best squares for his minor pieces with excellent prospects for counterplay against the white centre."
+In the Alekhine variation White does not try to defend their e5-pawn and keep their material advantage, but instead he concentrates on building an imposing pawn centre. this brings her good prospects of a space advantage that may serve as a basis for a future attack on the kingside.
+However, the extended pawn centre has its drawbacks, as Lalic explains: "White must invest some valuable tempi in protecting her pawn structure, which allows Black to seize the best squares for her minor pieces with excellent prospects for counterplay against the white centre."

-Hence in this variation Black lets White build his pawn centre only to undermine it later, a playing philosophy espoused in the teachings of the hypermodern school.
+Hence in this variation Black lets White build her pawn centre only to undermine it later, a playing philosophy espoused in the teachings of the hypermodern school.
 The strategic themes are similar to the ones that can be found in other openings like the Four Pawns Attack, the Alekhine Defence or the Grünfeld Defence.